nbrugger-tgm/JProtocol/README.md

 # This API is not stable at the moment!!!
-## if you notice issues you need to fix them yourself.
+## If you notice any issues you will need to fix them yourself.
 The majority of the features work but i am aware of same bugs.
 The encryption is working fine only the network components are not stable.
 They are useable but some special cases are not covered
 # Save Network
 ## Description
 Save Network is an **high level Java API**